Irene (singer): Endorsements

 On February 26, 2018, Irene was selected to be the model of contact lens brand Cooper Vision.
-In the same month, she became an exclusive model of the British casual accessory brand Hazzy's Accessories.
-On May 3, she became the brand model for famous vitamin brand LEMONA Vitamin C and was given the title “human vitamin”.
-On August 9, she was announced as the new exclusive model for French sports brand Eider for fall/winter of 2018 and spring/summer of 2019.
+In the same month, she became an advertising model of the casual accessory brand Hazzys Accessories.
+On May 3, she became the brand model for famous vitamin brand LEMONA Vitamin C and was given the title "human vitamin".
+On August 9, she was announced as the new promotional model for French sports brand Eider for fall/winter of 2018 and spring/summer of 2019.
 In November 2018, Irene, together with Wendy, also became an endorser of Dongwon Yangban Rice Porridge.
 In December, she was chosen to be the face for HiteJinro Chamisul soju brand.

 In February 2019, Irene was announced as the new muse of the Italian luxury jewelry brand Damiani, becoming the first Asian to represent the brand as a muse.
 In the same year, she also became the face of fashion brand Miu Miu.
 In March 2019, she attended Paris Fashion Week and caused a craze at Miu Miu's AW19 show.

 As her global influence continues to rise, Irene became the new ambassador for mid-range beauty brand Clinique in Asia Pacific in March 2020.
 On September 17, 2020, Irene was announced as the new ambassador for Prada.

+In 2023, Irene was appointed as an advertising model for the cosmetics brand 2aN.
+On May 19, 2025, Dong-A Pharmaceutical announced Irene as the new model for its premium inner beauty brand ILO.